-I currently work as a postdoctoral research fellow at the University of Warwick, in central England, where I will continue observing pulsations and binary effects in white dwarf stars.
+I am a postdoctoral research fellow at the University of Warwick, in central England, where I study pulsations and binary effects in white dwarf stars.
 For more information about my research interests, click here.

-In August of 2013 I completed my PhD at the University of Texas at Austin, where I was fortunate to discover many new exciting objects and physical phenomena with the more than 220 nights I spent at the McDonald Observatory.
-Check out my McDonald Observatory profile for more about me.
-I was also recently interviewed by KRTS, the NPR affiliate for far west Texas based in Marfa, if you have 30 minutes to kill; the interview can be streamed online.
+I completed my PhD at the University of Texas at Austin in August 2013, where I was fortunate to make many discoveries during more than 220 nights spent at the McDonald Observatory.
+More details about my research can be found from my observer profile, as well as a 30-minute interview I did with KRTS, the NPR affiliate for far west Texas based in Marfa; the interview can be streamed online.

 I have also worked as a journalist, serving as editor-in-chief of The Daily Texan from June 2006 to May 2007 and for a year as a reporter for The Chronicle of Higher Education in Washington, D.C.
 I maintain a Web site of primary documents I have collected over the years at www.fretna.org.